Legs21/Legs21.github.io/_posts/2025-10-25-Week-8-Update.md

 <b>Complete items:</b>
 <li>Updated routes and page organization iin the file system.</li>
-<li>Built out a template for he blog-style pages that will be created for each trip.</li>
+<li>Built out a template for the blog-style pages that will be created for each trip.</li>
 <li>Working on a dynamic sidebar with drop down under "Trips".</li>

 <b>For next week:</b>